Response to IPCC Synthesis Report: CEO of Climate-KIC Calls for Collective Action to Promote Jobs, Skills Required for New Low Carbon Economy

-)-- Bertrand van Ee, CEO of Climate-KIC, Europe’s largest public-private innovation partnership focused on mitigating and adapting to climate change, responds to the publication of the Synthesis Report of the IPCC’s Fifth Assessment Report on climate change:
+Bertrand van Ee, CEO of Climate-KIC, Europe’s largest public-private innovation partnership focused on mitigating and adapting to climate change, says we can promote the high-level skills needed for the world’s next, low carbon, economy and create jobs for generations to come.

 “Let’s not avoid the reality here, it’s time for action.
 Europe is not immune to the impact of climate change, we need to take collective action now to reduce CO2 emissions.
 We must mitigate the impact of climate change - or many of us are going to experience catastrophic events in our own lifetimes.